phayes/geoPHP/README.md

 fully compliant with the OpenGIS® Implementation Standard for Geographic information.
 This means that you get the full-set of openGIS functions in PHP like Union, IsWithin, Touches etc.

-Applications can get a useful "core-set" of geometry operations that work in all environments, and an "extended-set" of operations for environments that have GEOS installed.
+Applications get a useful "core-set" of geometry operations that work in all environments, and an "extended-set" of operations for environments that have GEOS installed.
 As time and resources allow we will be porting as much as possible to native PHP to enable more operations on hosts without GEOS.